rwozn/reinforcement-learning/README.md

 # reinforcement-learning
-Implementation of various reinforcement learning algorithms.
+Implementation of various reinforcement learning algorithms from (the book)[https://rl-book.com/].